69987a6308180.webp

 2. Choose durable, foldable outdoor seating that can be stored flat when the space is needed for other things.

-Crafting Your Everyday Coastal Retreat
+Crafting Your Everyday Desert Retreat

 A small space designed with Mediterranean clarity can accommodate remote work, rest, meals, and guests without feeling like a compromise.
 The studio that feels cramped often does so not because of its size but because of the decisions layered into it over time — the extra chair, the second rug, the curtains that block the morning light.
 Removing those layers, reintroducing natural materials and a coherent color palette, and treating daylight as the primary design element rather than an afterthought transforms the experience entirely.